amriteshx1/testing-practice/README.md

 - An `analyzeArray` function that returns the average, min, max, and length of a given array.

-This project follows Jest's testing methodology and uses ES6 modules with Babel.
+This project follows Jest's testing methodology.
 The goal is to gain hands-on experience in writing tests and ensuring code reliability.